wso2/docs-apk/en/docs/includes/start-apk.md

     [![Pod Status](../assets/img/get-started/pod-status.png)](../assets/img/get-started/podstatus.png)

     !!!
 Important
         Except for the `gateway-apim-admission` and `gateway-apim-admission-patch` (which will run as soon as Kubernetes Gateway is installed and then complete), all other pods should transition to the running state.
-If they have not, please refer the <a href="../../about-apk/FAQs/#4-why-are-pods-not-transitioning-to-the-running-state-for-a-long-time" target="_blank">FAQs</a> to troubleshoot the problem.
+If they have not, please refer to the <a href="../../about-apk/FAQs/#4-why-are-pods-not-transitioning-to-the-running-state-for-a-long-time" target="_blank">FAQs</a> to troubleshoot the problem.

 ### Map API Hostnames to Your Local System